Sustainable Procurement 101

 The Act requires large companies to identify, prevent, and address human rights and related environmental violations within their operations and their direct suppliers’ operations.
 The Act will come into effect from January 2023 onwards.
 It is the first legislative step requiring German companies to take more strict actions on sustainability.
 The regulations will initially apply to around 600 German companies.
-You can read more about the specifics in this blog (also available in German).

 Corporate Sustainability Reporting Directive (CSRD)

 The Corporate Sustainability Reporting Directive (CSRD) is being phased in over two years, starting with the companies already covered by the Non-Financial Reporting Directive (NFRD).
 It will replace the current NFDR and increase the scope and requirements of sustainable reporting.

 From 2025 onward, companies will be required to report on their performance in specified areas.
 These companies will have to disclose detailed and transparent information on defined sustainability issues publicly:

 Social matters and treatment of employees